sickozell/SickoCV/README.md

 **Disable NAV buttons**
 Disables panel Sample Navigation buttons to avoid utilizing mistakes.

+**Reset Cursors**
+Resets Cue/Loop Start/stop to 0 and 100%.

+**Reset Cursors on Load**
+Always resets Cue/Loop Start/stop to 0 and 100% when a new sample is loaded.

 **Presets**
 There are some factory presets stored in the context menu for common using settings.